briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

     where the transaction takes place;

-    2. _(2)_ Knowingly fail to report to law enforcement authorities forthwith the loss or theft of any firearm or dangerous ordnance in the person’s possession or under the person’s control.
+    2. _(2)_ Knowingly fail to report to law enforcement authorities forthwith the loss or theft of any firearm or dangerous ordnance in the person's possession or under the person's control.

 2. _(b)_ Whoever violates this section is guilty of unlawful transactions in weapons.
 A violation of subsection (a)(1) hereof is a misdemeanor of the second